 Configuration Management Tools

-Puppet is a cross-platform software configuration management tool that uses its declarative language to represent system configuration.
+Puppet is a cross-platform software configuration management tool using declarative language to represent system configuration.
 It lets you manage your infrastructure as code and automates infrastructure management, thus enabling you to deliver software faster.

 Puppet’s extra features, like real-time reports, node management, and role-based access control, will do the job for you even if you are dealing with a large infrastructure.